MMMZZZZ/Jellyfin-Migrator/README.md

 	* In my case this happened for a lot of metadata folders that were actually empty to begin with.
 I don't know why there were empty folders but okay.
 Since the script only copies *files*, those folders had not been copied.
 If you checked that in your original installation those directories were actually empty, it's probably (!) okay.
 	* If you checked the original installation and there *are* files that should have been copied, your `todo_list_paths` likely doesn't cover all the files.
 Meaning, paths in the database have been updated, but the corresponding files haven't been copied.
 	* If you know the files / folders exist, there's likely an issue with your `fs_path_replacements` dict.
 Make sure it properly maps the path shown in this message to the path required for this script to find the file (Network drive mapping, docker mappings, ...).
 Read the information here and in the script source about that dictionary for details.

+### Server not accessible after migration

+Check out [Preparation / Recommended Steps](#preparation-recommended-steps).
+You likely overwrote Jellyfins network configuration file (`network.xml`), which is about the only file you don't necessarily want to migrate since your new installation likely has a different network setup than your previous one.
+Again, check out the details above.

+I also had the issue that the server just seemed to be unreachable (got the "Select Server" page or an error message on log in).
+In reality, it was just some browser cache issue.
+To verify that, try accessing your server from a private browser tab or even a different device.
+If you've verified that it's the browser cache, check how to delete it (restart probably helps).
+In my case (Firefox) CTRL+F5 did the job.

 ## ID Scanner